precice/elmer-adapter/Partitioned_Heat_Conduction/README.md

 The `.geo` file defines the geometry and the mesh generator using gmsh, it definies the 2x2 Plate and its 3 boundaries it can be open using gmsh,just make sure that gmsh is installed and run at the current directory.
 The mesh is a uniform rectangular mesh, you can adjust its size but changing the number of points on the lines using a text editor.

 These steps are required if the user wants to create a `.msh` file, gmsh software is required, open the `.geo` in gmsh by running the command `gmsh <FileName>.geo`.
-You can also refer to (this tutorial)[https://www.youtube.com/watch?v=O1FyiBBuN98&ab_channel=JoshTheEngineer].
+You can also refer to [this tutorial](https://www.youtube.com/watch?v=O1FyiBBuN98&ab_channel=JoshTheEngineer).

 ### Generating Mesh Files for Elmer (required)